Refined restricted inversion sequences: Introduction

 \begin{theorem}[Foata~1977] For each $\pi\in\S_n$ let $\ides(\pi):=\des(\pi^{-1})$ be the number of inverse descents of $\pi$.
 Then,

 \end{theorem}

 Partial results regarding the statistics ``$\asc$'' and ``$\dist$'' on restricted inversion sequences have already been obtained in~\cite{cor,mash,ms}.
-In particular, the ascent polynomial $S_n(t):=\sum_{e\in\I_n(021)}t^{\asc(e)}$ was shown to be {\em palindromic} via a connection with some {\em black-white rooted binary trees} in~\cite{cor}.
+In particular, the ascent polynomial was shown to be {\em palindromic} via a connection with some {\em black-white rooted binary trees} in~\cite{cor}.
 Inspired by Foata's result, we will consider the joint distribution of ``$\asc$'' and ``$\dist$'' on restricted inversion sequences and prove several restricted versions of~\eqref{dist:asc}.
-Another interesting statistic for $e\in\I_n$ is the {\em {\bf last} entry} of $e$, that we denote $\last(e)$.
+Another interesting statistic for $e\in\I_n$ is the {\em {\bf\em last} entry} of $e$, that we denote $\last(e)$.
 This statistic turns out to be useful in solving some real root problems in~\cite{sv} and will also lead us to solve two enumeration conjectures.

 The rest of this paper deals with refinements of Catalan, Schr\"oder, Baxter and Euler numbers.
-Two highlights of our results are: (i) a bijection from $\I_n(021)$ to $\S_n(2413,4213)$ (see Section~\ref{sec:sex}); (ii) a refinement of a conjecture due to Martinez and Savage~\cite{ms} that asserts the cardinality of $\I_n(\geq,\geq,>)$ is the $n$-th {\em Baxter number} (denoted $B_n$), which is proved via Bousquet-M\'elou's {\em obstinate kernel method} (see Section~\ref{sec:bax}).
+Two highlights of our results are: (i) a bijection between $000$-avoiding inversion sequences and Simsun permutations (see Section~\ref{sec:euler}), which is constructed in the spirit of Sch\"utzenberger's {\em jeu de taquin}; (ii) a refinement of a conjecture due to Martinez and Savage~\cite{ms} that asserts the cardinality of $\I_n(\geq,\geq,>)$ is the $n$-th {\em Baxter number} (denoted $B_n$), which is proved via Bousquet-M\'elou's {\em obstinate kernel method} (see Section~\ref{sec:bax}).